Fauci calls 200,000 pandemic death toll 'sobering, and in some respects, stunning' - KESQ

 Fauci calls 200,000 pandemic death toll ‘sobering, and in some respects, stunning’

-Dr. Anthony Fauci on Tuesday said the nearing prospect of the US reaching 200,000 coronavirus deaths is “very sobering, and in some respects, stunning,” while adding that Americans should trust medical experts despite at times conflicting signals from the highest levels of government.
+Dr. Anthony Fauci on Tuesday said the US reaching 200,000 coronavirus deaths is “very sobering, and in some respects, stunning,” while adding that Americans should trust medical experts despite at times conflicting signals from the highest levels of government.

-“The idea of 200,000 deaths is really very sobering, and in some respects, stunning,” the nation’s top infectious doctor told CNN’s Sanjay Gupta during the Citizen by CNN conference.
+“The idea of 200,000 deaths is really very sobering, and in some respects, stunning,” the nation’s top infectious doctor told CNN’s Sanjay Gupta during the Citizen by CNN conference shortly before the US reached the grim milestone late Tuesday morning.
 “We do have within our capability — even before we get a vaccine, which we will get reasonably soon — we have the capability by doing things that we have been speaking about for so long, Sanjay, that could prevent the transmission, and by preventing transmission, ultimately preventing the morbidity and mortality that we see.”
 He mentioned measures such as frequent hand washing and mask wearing.

-Fauci said he is concerned about the country not having control of the virus’ spread ahead of the winter season that could exacerbate its spread.
+Fauci said he is concerned about the country not having control of the virus’ spread ahead of the winter season that could exacerbate it.

 “And depending upon your own social situation, indoors for you or another person may mean poor ventilation, poor air flow.
 And difficulty getting the kind of removal of anything that would lead to spread,” adding that he’d like to see the US go into the fall and winter months “at such a low level that when you have the inevitable cases, you can handle them.”

-Note: This story has been updated with additional comments from Dr. Anthony Fauci.